What is ANEC?

 How is ANEC structured?

 ANEC is governed by a General Assembly (ANEC/GA) which comprises of one individual from each of the 33 countries of the European Union and EFTA, as well as candidate accession countries to the EU.
-In 2012, Turkey and the Former Yugoslavic Republic of Macedonia have joined as the 32nd and 33rd member.
+In 2012, Turkey and the Former Yugoslav Republic of Macedonia have joined as the 32nd and 33rd member.
 The individual is nominated through a collective decision of the national consumer organisations in each country and acts as the interlocutor between them and ANEC.
 Each General Assembly serves a four-year term and ordinarily meets annually.
 The General Assembly meeting is presided over by the ANEC President, elected by the General Assembly from among its membership for a two-year term.
 The ANEC Secretary-General acts as its secretary.

 The strategic decisions of the General Assembly are implemented by an executive board known as the ANEC Steering Committee (ANEC/SC).
 Chaired by the ANEC President, the Steering Committee comprises up to nine members elected by the General Assembly from among its membership for a two-year term.
 The Steering Committee members elect the ANEC Vice-President and ANEC Treasurer, again for two-year terms.
 The Steering Committee meets up to four times each year and also works by correspondence.

 Each field of priority in which ANEC operates, determined by the ANEC General Assembly and Steering Committee, has a Working Group (ANEC/WG) as its focus.
 Each WG has a Chair (appointed as an observer to the General Assembly) and Secretary (a Manager from the ANEC Secretariat).
 Its members are voluntary experts drawn from across the countries of the ANEC membership.
 Among other responsibilities, each WG is responsible for defining the priorities in its sector and for determining the positions of the ANEC representatives in the ESOs and similar organisations.

 The ANEC Secretariat acts as the hub of the association.
-Headed by the ANEC Secretary-General, it co-ordinates the activities of its national actors at European (and sometimes international) level; supports the governance and technical bodies of the association and the members of those bodies, and leads on the lobbying of the European institutions.
+Headed by the ANEC Secretary-General, it co-ordinates the activities of its national actors at European (and sometimes international) level; supports the governance and technical bodies of the association and the members of those bodies, and leads on the representation of ANEC within the European institutions.